Philip Nash

 Sharon, PA 16146

 Dr. Philip Nash has taught history and international studies since 1999 at Penn State Shenango, where he has won three teaching awards.
+He is the author of three books, most recently Clare Boothe Luce: American Renaissance Woman (2022).
 After earning his PhD from Ohio University in 1994, Dr. Nash held a post-doctoral fellowship at Harvard University and teaching appointments in Nevada, Tennessee, and Ohio.
 He was Fulbright Visiting Professor at the National University of Singapore in 2010.
-His expertise is in recent US history, but he teaches on a variety of topics, including the Holocaust, Vietnam, women’s history, African-American history, and World War II.
-He often appears in the history podcasts at professorbuzzkill.com and on the radio on the Ron Errett Show, streaming at 790wpic.com.
-His publications include the book, The Other Missiles of October (1997), as well as numerous book chapters and journal articles.
-Dr. Nash is currently completing a book manuscript on America’s first female ambassadors.
+His expertise is in 20th century US history, but he teaches on a variety of topics, including globalization, the Holocaust, Vietnam, women’s history, African-American history, and World War II.
+He is a frequent guest on the history podcast at professorbuzzkill.com and on the Ron Errett Show radio show, streaming at 790wpic.com.

 Women, Gender, and US Foreign Relations